-I talk to a lot of people about personal and professional change.
-When I ask them what they think they need to do to make a change or get better, I get one very common answer:
+I talk to a lot of educators about personal and professional change, usually because they are struggling.
+When I ask them what they think they need to do to make move the needle, I get one very common answer:

 But this doesn’t add up.
-Most of the people I work with (and know, for that matter!) are already working their asses off.
-The already HAVE hustle.
+The vast and overwhelming majority of educators are already working their asses off.
+The already HAVE hustle and commitment and drive.

 So why aren’t things changing for them?

 - They’re always living on the edge of burnout.
 They NEED a break.